Understanding Your Car’s Warning Lights & What To Do When They Turn On

 Warning lights on your car’s dashboard are crucial indicators of your vehicle’s health.
 Each light serves as an alert that a specific area of your vehicle requires attention.
 Whether it signals a loose fuel cap, low engine oil or an overheating engine, recognising and responding to these warnings promptly can help prevent minor issues from escalating into major repairs.
 In this post, we’ll explore some of the most common warning lights you might encounter and what you should do when they appear.

-Immediate Steps When the Check Engine Light Illuminates
+Immediate Steps When The Check Engine Light Illuminates

 When the check engine light comes on, it can indicate anything from a minor issue to something more serious.
 Here’s what you should do: